Icyretsz/fcj-workshop/content/5-Workshop/5.1-Frontend-deployment/5.1.4-WAF/_index.md

 3. On the next screen, under **Logging**, click **Enable**, then select **Logging destination**
 4. On the sidebar that appeared, under **Amazon Cloudwatch Logs log group**, you can use existing log groups and create a new one.
 We will create and use a log group called `aws-waf-logs-workshop1`, then click **Create**
 ![Create log group](/images/5-Workshop/5.1-Frontend-deployment/5.1.4-WAF/18.png)
-5. Back to **Logging destination sidebar, select you newly-created log groups
+5. Back to **Logging destination sidebar**, select you newly-created log groups
 5. Then click **Save**
 ![Create log group](/images/5-Workshop/5.1-Frontend-deployment/5.1.4-WAF/19.png)